When You Look Me in the Eyes

 "When You Look Me in the Eyes" is a song by the American pop rock band Jonas Brothers.
-The song was released as the third and final single from their self-titled second album, Jonas Brothers, on February 4, 2008.
+The song was released as the fourth and final single from their self-titled second album, on December 28, 2007.
 In the United Kingdom, it was released as a double-A side with "Burnin' Up".

-There are two versions of the song, featuring different lyrics and production: the first was released on Nick Jonas's solo album, Nicholas Jonas (Joe and Kevin Jonas Sr. (dad) feature on the song, and Kevin Jonas (brother) plays guitar), and the second was released on the album Jonas Brothers.
-Jason Nevins produced a dance remix of the latter version for promotional release.
+An earlier version of the song, featuring different lyrics and production, was released in 2005 on Nick Jonas' debut album, Nicholas Jonas.

 The band's When You Look Me in the Eyes Tour was named after the song, their most current single at the time of the tour.
-The song was released as the first single on the third album A Little Bit Longer in Japan, re-titled in Japanese as "Mitsumeau Koi" (見つめあう恋, "Love Is Watching Each Other").
+The song was released as the first single on the band's third album A Little Bit Longer in Japan, re-titled in Japanese as "Mitsumeau Koi" (見つめあう恋, "Love Is Watching Each Other").
 The song was featured on the album Now: The Hits of Spring 2008 in Australia.

 Background and composition

-When You Look Me in the Eyes, "avoids wallowing in cliche by featuring the ever-present youthful energy of Nick and Joe Jonas sharing vocals.
+"When You Look Me in the Eyes", according to About.com's Bill Lamb, "avoids wallowing in cliche by featuring the ever-present youthful energy of Nick and Joe Jonas sharing vocals.
 Turning the song into a vocal duet lifts this record well above banality."

 Music video

-The music video premiered on January 25, 2008 on YouTube and on the Disney Channel after the worldwide premiere of Minutemen, and on April 20, 2008 on Disney Channel Asia.
+The music video premiered on December 28, 2007, on YouTube and on the Disney Channel after the worldwide premiere of Minutemen, and on April 20, 2008, on Disney Channel Asia.
 It shows the Jonas Brothers playing the song during a concert and footage of their personal lives.
-The video features the brothers' younger brother, Frankie Jonas, and is in black-and-white.
+The video also features the brothers' younger brother, Frankie Jonas, and is in black-and-white.
 The Disney Channel edit of the video features fans holding up a different sign from the one featured in the edit of the video released elsewhere.
 The video includes pieces filmed by Joe.
 Most of the music video was filmed inside The Eagles Club (The Rave) or outside in downtown Milwaukee, Wisconsin and in the Chicago, Illinois area.